jer0dh/genesis-starter/README.md

 the event is triggered

 Data passed using 'onP' must be the second argument of 'onP' as an Object.
 It can be accessed in the trigger callback in the event.data.
-See examples below.
+See examples in file.

 Data can also be passed to the callback by passing in an array of arguments when event is triggered.
 See example in file